crreinschild/PhpPractice/NOTES.md

 I tried to use Laravel Breeze to get a basic (decent looking) UI, in particular since the generated sample code included a serviceable navigation menu.
 However, I did not realize that it was falling out of favor and not necessarily compatible with never versions of Laravel & Tailwind.

+## Self-reflections

+### 4-6 Hour Check-in

+At 4-6 hours in, I found myself diving into rabbit holes, wanting everything to look good and be perfect when I should have focused on functionality before prettiness.
+I could have started with the ugliest UI, so I could jump into the API and livewire stuff earlier, then gone back.
+That's what I'm doing now, but I should have done that at least 2 hours.

+The good news is that I'm learning a lot in a very short period of time.

+I don't think I'm going to get to all the cool stuff I wanted to do, like TDD, and using docker & dev containers for local dev environment setup.